 Did you know lassi is a type of drink and not exclusive to mango lassis?

-Lassi is a yogurt-based drink that originates from the Indian subcontinent.
-It's typically made sweet, or sometimes even salty with a blend of yogurt, milk, spices, and fruit or some type of flavoring.
+Lassi is a yogurt-based drink that originates from the Punjab region of India.
+It's typically made sweet, or sometimes even salty with a blend of yogurt, milk, spices, salt, and fruit or some type of flavoring.

 Mango lassi is made with the base ingredients of yogurt, milk, and mango pulp.
 It's more or less a mango smoothie with yogurt.

-- Sweetener: Use white granulated sugar to sweeten the lassi.
+- Sweetener - Use white granulated sugar to sweeten the lassi.
 You can also use honey, maple syrup, agave, or other substitutes.
-If you're using a canned mango pulp, it's most likely already sweetened, which means you should add sugar reservedly to your mixture.
+If you're using a canned mango pulp, it's most likely already sweetened, which means you should add sugar reservedly to your mixture just enough to balance the sour taste of the citric acid in the canned mango puree and tangy dahi.

-- Spices: A pinch of powdered cardamom will really elevate your lassi!
-We also garnish with kesar (saffron) sometimes as well.
-You can also add rosewater for fragrance.
+- Spices - A pinch of freshly ground green cardamom will really elevate your lassi!
+We garnish with kesar (saffron) sometimes as well.
+You can also add a small amount of rosewater for fragrance without overpowering the mango flavor.
+In that case, you might really love a Mango Mastani.

 🥭 Which Mangoes to use

-I've been lucky enough to find fresh mangoes in Indian grocery stores around Jersey City during peak season when they were being imported.
+I've been lucky enough to find fresh mangoes in Indian grocery stores around Jersey City during peak season when they are imported.
+However, they are extremely expensive at prices of almost $50/box, if not more.
 Thankfully, you can still buy canned pulp year round and I promise it's just as good.

 I've found the canned pulp at my local Indian grocery.
 I've recently noticed you can also buy alphonso pulp and kesar pulp right off of Amazon, making it super convenient!
 You'll be blown away by the gorgeous vibrant color of alphonso mangoes, even with just the canned pulp.